 “You will find that everyone on this train has a green diplomatic passport,” she said.
 “They sell them in Moscow at the Ministry of Foreign affairs.
 The Russian border guards will take no notice of them, and treat you like anybody else.
 I’m afraid they will confiscate your egg and throw you in gaol.”

 “Oh, dear,” said Bertie.
 “What do you think I should do?”

 “Give it to me,” she said.
 “I will hide it under my coat.
 If anybody asks, I shall say that I am going to have a baby.”

-“Yes, but it’s not my egg,” said the Princess, and “And the diamond is for your lovely Beatrice.
-I It was your business to look after it, not mine.
+“Yes, but it’s not my egg,” said the princess.
+“And the diamond is for your lovely Beatrice.
+It was your business to look after it, not mine.
 But if you like, I’ll help you find it.
 I can read minds, remember.
-It won’t take me long to listen into the wicked thoughts of everyone in this carriage, and I’ll find out where it is for you . ”
+It won’t take me long to listen into the wicked thoughts of everyone in this carriage, and I’ll find out where it is for you.”

 “Well, it would be great if you could find it,” said Bertie.
-And the Mongolian Princess went out into the corridor and passed slowly along, scanning her hand over each door, and clearly concentrating hard.
+The Mongolian princess went out into the corridor and passed slowly along, scanning her hand over each door, and clearly concentrating hard.
 She passed the Ukrainian businessmen, the Mongolian students, and the Chinese dog-lovers.

 “Have you found it yet?” asked Bertie, when she was nearly at the end.